kovesdieszter/Share-a-fact---project/README.md

 - Using Supabase for the first time
 - Using simple CSS, instead of component library

+## Features

+- User can add a new fact
+- User can filter the facts by categories
+- User can vote the facts

 ## Tech stack

 - React